12th Qualitative Research Summer School

 This one-day workshop provides participants with a strong grounding in qualitative thematic analysis and guides participants through the process of successfully conducting thematic analysis.

-We will consider some of the philosophical issues and practical challenges involved in such qualitative work.
-As regards philosophical issues, we will discuss the ontological and epistemological concerns central to the use of qualitative interviewing techniques and consider how creative work with the interview process (from recruiting to writing) relates to these concerns.
 The workshop will involve participation in some practical exercises and students will be asked to prepare for the workshop (details to be confirmed with participants) in order to get the most out of our discussions.

 Professor Paul Flowers